benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	python raxml_wrapper.py <aln-cln files directory> <# of threads> <dna or aa>

 ##### Mask both mono- and paraphyletic tips that belong to the same taxon.
 Keep the tip that has the most un-ambiguous characters in the trimmed alignment.
+If you choose "n" for the parameter "mask_paraphyletic", it will only mask monophyletic tips.

 	python mask_tips_by_taxonID_transcripts.py <tre files directory> <aln-cln files directory> mask_paraphyletic <y or n>